-If you have a passion for watersports/outdoor education and want an active, adventurous alternative to a school or 6th form college setting, our BTEC Level 3 in Sports and Physical Activities (Coaching in the Outdoor Industries) course could be just what you are looking for.
-Upon completion, you will be ready to work in employment within the vast sectors of sport and outdoor industries or train further* or enter into higher education to degree level (through accumulated UCAS points).
+If you have a passion for watersports/outdoor education and want an active, adventurous alternative to school or sixth form college, our BTEC Level 3 in Sports and Physical Activities (Coaching in the Outdoor Industries) could be just what you are looking for.
+On completion you will be ready to work in employment within the vast sectors of sport and outdoor industries or train further* to enter into higher education at degree level (through accumulated UCAS points).
 During both years, students will be offered employment between June and September.

 *Pathways into other UKSA yachting careers

 UKSA’s 2-year BTEC Level 3 programme provides in-depth knowledge of the sports and outdoor industries and students actively participate in leading sessions as a coach or instructor.
 Anatomy, physiology, the effects of nutrition and activities on the body are analysed through different training programmes.
 This course is funded as part of a full-time 16-19 year old further education (FE) programme.